Disadvantages of Electron Microscopes

 Electron microscopes utilize a beam of electrons in order to create an image of much higher magnification and resolution when compared to standard light microscopes.

-Scanning Electron Microscope
+1. Scanning Electron Microscopes

 SEM’s uses a primary electron beam which scans across the surface of the specimen and interacts and excites secondary electrons on the surface of the sample.
 This emits a signal that allows the SEM to build an image.

-Transmission Electron Microscope
+2. Transmission Electron Microscopes

 Disadvantages of Electron Microscopes

-Electron microscopes are a fantastic way to study samples in high detail and are used to create images on a wide range of samples including; cells, molecules, microorganisms, metals, crystals and more.
+Electron microscopes are a fantastic way to study samples in high detail and are used to create images on a wide range of samples including cells, molecules, microorganisms, metals, crystals and more.

 However, electron microscopes do have a few disadvantages which would prevent them from being used outside of the clinical or research lab environment.